vvatikiotis/vscode-pairprog/DAILYLOG.md

 - Need an additional http endpoint for session identification and management.
 I'll use Koa.
 - Koa simple server is ready.
 Setup during extension activation and starts listening when 'Start server' executes

+## 15 Sept

+- Spike using ShareDB.
+Better documented, more mature, more people than Gulf